freedomofpress/securedrop/docs/network_firewall.md

 Since there are a variety of firewalls with different configuration interfaces and underlying sets of software, we cannot provide a set of network firewall rules to match every use case.
 Instead, we provide a firewall rules template in `install_files/network_firewall/rules`.
 This template is written in the iptables format, which you will need to manually translate for your firewall and preferred configuration method.

-For pfSense, see Section 6 of the pfSense Guide for information on setting up firewall rules through the WebGUI.
 Here are some tips on interpreting the rules template for pfSense:

 1. Create aliases for the repeated values (IPs and ports).
 2. pfSense is a stateful firewall, which means that you don't need corresponding rules for the iptables rules that allow incoming traffic in response to outgoing traffic (`--state ESTABLISHED,RELATED`). pfSense does this for you automatically.
-3. You should create the rules on the interface where the traffic originates from.
+3. You should create the rules *on the interface where the traffic originates*.
 The easy way to do this is look at the sources (`-s`) of each of the iptables rules, and create that rule on the corresponding interface.

 If you have 3 NICs, your rules are: